• Home

 Dearest High School Forensics Enthusiasts!

-We are pleased to announce that the Semi-Finalists in Varsity Public Forum will earn a Gold Bid to the Tournament of Champions in Kentucky.
-Quarter-Finalists in Varsity Public Forum will earn a silver bid.
-UKTOC speech bids will be awarded in DI, Duo, Extemp, HI, Inf, Oi, POTI and OO.
-NPDL bids to Parli TOC are allocated based on size of entry.
-In addition, bids to NIETOC will be available in DI, HI, DUO, POI, Informative, and OO.
+We are pleased to announce that the Quarter-Finalists in Varsity Public Forum will earn a Gold Bid to the Tournament of Champions in Kentucky.
+Octo-Finalists in Varsity Public Forum will earn a silver bid.
+UKTOC speech bids will be awarded in DI, Duo, Extemp (both DX and IX), HI, Info, POI, and OO.
+We expect NPDL bids to Parli TOC are allocated based on size of entry.
+In addition,we expect bids to NIETOC will be available in DI, HI, Extemp (both DX and IX), DUO, POI, Informative, and OO.

 Due to limited space, we urge teams to register ASAP.
 All entries will be initially waitlisted to ensure equal access to the tournament.
+Every judge must have a Tabroom.com account linked to their email and a valid phone number for a phone they will have access to during the tournament.
 We encourage early registration, so that you may take advantage of this opportunity and ensure your attendance to the tournament.
 Unfortunately, Varsity entries are limited; therefore, we will have to turn away entries once our room capacity is met.
-Varsity debates and JVPF are capped at 100 to ensure deserving teams break to Double-Octofinals.
-Teams may be added after the deadline, depending on space availability.
-We will pull entries from the waiting list as spots become available.
+Varsity debates including JVPF are initially capped at 60 (120 in Open PF) to ensure deserving teams break to Double-Octofinals.

-Please maintain proper decorum and dress, and ensure your backgrounds are appropriate, and remember to conduct proper communication between competitors and judges.
+Please remember to conduct proper communication between competitors and judges.
 Students will not ask questions about decisions until the judge has submitted their ballot.
-Judges will not ask questions about arguments, with the exception of asking to see evidence links in the chat until after decisions are submitted and confirmed.
+Judges will not ask questions about arguments or speeches, with the exception of asking to see evidence, until decisions are submitted and confirmed.
+THERE IS NO RECORDING OF MINORS WITHOUT *PARENT* PERMISSION IN CALIFORNIA.
+We reserve the right to remove people we deem unsafe from the campus for the safety of the students and the liability of the host.

 Events / Divisions

-In speech we offer Open divisions in all CHSSA events including: Dramatic Interpretation, Humorous Interpretation, Oratorical Interpretation, Thematic Interpretation, Duo Interpretation, Original Oratory, Original Advocacy, Expository/Informative, Original Prose & Poetry, Impromptu, Domestic Extemporaneous and International Extemporaneous.
+• In speech we offer Open divisions in all CHSSA events including: Dramatic Interpretation, Humorous Interpretation, Oratorical Interpretation (10 minute Declamation), Programmed Oral Interpretation (POI), Duo Interpretation, Original Oratory, Original Advocacy, Informative, Original Prose & Poetry (not to be confused with prose/poetry), Impromptu, Domestic Extemporaneous, and International Extemporaneous.

-Speech will break to two Festival finals chambers if there are thirty-five or more entries; in some events we may have more Festival final sections.
-Fewer than thirty-five entries will break directly to Finals.
-Awards will go to the top 7 cumulative ranked entries after the Festival Finals round.
+• Speech will break to two Festival finals chambers if there are twenty-eight or more entries; in some events we may have more Festival final sections.
+Fewer than twenty-eight entries will break directly to Finals.
+Events with 51+ will break to 3 finals sections.
+Events with 85+ will break to 4 sections.
+Trophies will go to the top 7 cumulative ranked entries after the Festival Finals round.
+In the event that a division cannot support a full division, (less than one section) we reserve the right to collapse similar events.

 PUBLIC FORUM:

-Novice: Open to all competitors who are debating their first year in the type of event (Speech/ Debate) they are entered in.
+• Novice: Open to all competitors who are debating their first year in the type of event (Speech/ Debate) they are entered in.
 In Teamed events, BOTH team members must meet this qualification.
-Any competitor in 7th and 6th grade, can compete novice.
-8th grade in their second year or less can debate novice.
-Any student in their third academic year of forensics or higher must go Junior Varsity or higher.
+Any competitor in 6th and 7th grade can compete as a novice.
+8th graders in their second year or less can debate novice.
+Any student 8th grade or higher in their third academic year of forensics or higher must go Junior Varsity or higher.
 Entries younger than 6th grade will not be allowed.

 Judge Prefs and Strikes

-Varsity Teams will be allowed up to a maximum of 5 strikes in each division.
+• Varsity PF Teams will be allowed up to a maximum of 5 strikes.

-Preferences/ strikes will be available at Milpitas.tabroom.com on Tuesday, September 22nd, 2021 8AM.
-Prefs and strikes will close on Thursday, September 23rd at 5:00 PM.
+• Preferences/ strikes will be available at Milpitas.tabroom.com on Tuesday, September 23rd, 2025 at 5 PM.
+Prefs and strikes will close on Thursday, September 25th at 5:00 PM.

 All students are expected to abide by Milpitas High School’s code of conduct, to respect MHS officials and tournament staff, and generally to behave responsibly.

-Debate: Starting with Round 3, all prelim rounds will be power-matched.
-The 16 individuals/teams with the best win-loss record will advance to the Octofinal elimination round.
+Starting with Round 3, all prelim rounds will be power-matched.
+The 16 individuals/teams with the best win-loss record in the Open Division will advance to the Octofinal elimination round.
 Brackets will not be broken in eliminations.
-If entries warrant, a double octofinal will be held to break the maximum amount of winning records.
-In the event the entry/waitist approaches 180 we will announce a double flighted round of 64, but ONLY for winning records.
+If entries warrant, a double-octofinal will be held to break the maximum number of winning records.
+In divisions approaching 100, a partial triple will be held if 10 or more entries would be left behind in a double.

 Tournament Committee: The tournament committee will consist of the tournament director and two directors from other events.
 The committee will adjudicate any disputes and interpret all rules.
 Decisions made by the tournament committee are final.